Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

   - Desired minimum monthly payments.
 - Establishing input validation and error handling for user data.

-#### Epic 6: DebtFreePlanner Initial Calculations & Advanced Data Validation
+#### 9.3.3 Epic 5: DebtFreePlanner Initial Calculations & Advanced Data Validation

 - Integrating with an exchange rate API.
 - Converting all debts to the base currency.
 - Formatting currency and numeric fields properly across the application.
 - Validating that monthly payments can be calculated based on the provided data.
 - Adding an inline calculator popup for number and currency fields.
-- Automatically calculate missing fields when sufficient data is available.
+- Automatically calculating missing fields when sufficient data is available.

-#### Epic 7: DebtFreePlanner Engine
+#### 9.3.4 Epic 6: DebtFreePlanner Engine

 - Implementing the calculation logic for different repayment methods from the validated input (Snowball, Avalanche, etc.).

-#### Epic 8: DebtFreePlanner Reporting and Data Visualization
+#### 9.3.5 Epic 7: DebtFreePlanner Reporting and Data Visualization

 - Allowing users to choose the order in which debts will be paid off.
 - Allowing users to choose their debt repayment strategy.
 - Developing visualizations (charts, graphs) to help users understand their debt repayment plans.
 - Providing summaries of savings (total interest saved) and timelines for each repayment strategy.

+#### 9.3.6 Epic 8: Security Enhancements

+- Implementing two-factor authentication (2FA) for added security.
+- Encrypting sensitive user data both in transit and at rest.
+- Adding rate limiting to prevent brute-force attacks.
+- Ensuring compliance with GDPR or other relevant data protection regulations.
+- Conducting security audits and testing (e.g., penetration testing).

-#### Epic 9: End User Testing (First Round)
+#### 9.3.7 Epic 9: End User Testing (First Round)

 - Creating an end-user test plan.
 - Performing a live test with about 5 users and gathering their feedback.

-#### Epic 10: Technical Debt Payment
+#### 9.3.8 Epic 10: Technical Debt Payment

 - Review code and resolve outstanding technical debt.
 - Incorporating user feedback.

+---

-### Initiative 3: User Experience and Secondary Features
+### 9.4 Initiative 3: User Experience and Secondary Features

-This initiative focuses on user experience improvements and secondary features.
-It builds on the core functionality by adding collaboration features, profile management, and tools to enhance user interaction with the platform.
+This initiative focuses on enhancing user experience and adding secondary features that improve collaboration and user management.

-#### Epic 11: Collaboration and Multi-User Support
+#### 9.4.1 Epic 11: Collaboration and Multi-User Support

 - Allowing users to invite others to collaborate on their debt repayment plans.
 - Setting up roles and permissions (read-only, editor) for collaborators.
 - Implementing admin controls for managing users, revoking access, and promoting users.

-#### Epic 12: Complete User Profile Management
+#### 9.4.2 Epic 12: Complete User Profile Management

 - Allowing users to fully manage their profiles, including updating personal details (name, email, password).
 - Adding preferences for notifications and currency.
 - Integrating user data with third-party platforms (e.g., email marketing, analytics).

-#### Epic 13: Complete Admin Dashboard
+#### 9.4.3 Epic 13: Complete Admin Dashboard

 - Adding administrative controls for managing users, plans, and site configurations.
 - Implementing tools for monitoring user activity, managing site content, and handling support requests.
 - Including reporting features for admins to monitor system performance and user engagement.

-#### Epic 14: Public-Facing Pages
+#### 9.4.4 Epic 14: Public-Facing Pages

 - Creating a landing page for product introduction.
 - Creating a blog page for content updates.
 - Developing a wiki or user guide page to help users understand the platform.

-#### Epic 15: Branding, Style Guide & Marketing
+#### 9.4.5 Epic 15: Branding, Style Guide & Marketing

 - Finalizing the Market Requirements Document (MRD).
 - Finalizing the Brand Identity Guidelines (BIG).
 - Ensuring that all pages comply with the brand style guide.
 - Setting up end-to-end testing to validate consistency and UX.

-#### Epic 16: End User Testing (Second Round)
+#### 9.4.6 Epic 16: End User Testing (Second Round)

 - Revising the end-user test plan based on prior feedback.
 - Performing a second live test with about 5 users and gathering feedback.

-#### Epic 17: Technical Debt Payment
+#### 9.4.7 Epic 17: Technical Debt Payment

 - Review code and resolve outstanding technical debt.
 - Incorporating user feedback.

+---

-### Initiative 4: Tertiary Features and Application Optimization
+### 9.5 Initiative 4: Tertiary Features and Application Optimization

-This initiative ensures the platform's ongoing stability, performance, and ease of use by adding advanced features like in-app help, performance optimization, and import/export capabilities.
-It also ensures that user feedback is incorporated into iterative improvements.
+This initiative focuses on platform stability, performance optimization, and adding tertiary features.

-#### Epic 18: Performance Optimization
+#### 9.5.1 Epic 18: Performance Optimization

 - Optimizing page load times, especially for the DebtFreePlanner.
 - Implementing caching for frequently accessed data.
 - Minimizing external API requests and improving API response times.
 - Ensuring all heavy computations (e.g., calculations) are efficiently processed.

-#### Epic 19: Technical Debt Payment
+#### 9.5.2 Epic 19: Technical Debt Payment

 - Review code and resolve outstanding technical debt.
 - Incorporating user feedback for performance and stability improvements.

-#### Epic 20: In-App Help and Assistance
+#### 9.5.3 Epic 20: In-App Help and Assistance

 - Implementing in-app help sections and tooltips for key features.
 - Providing a knowledge base or FAQ section.
 - Creating onboarding guides to help new users navigate the platform.

-#### Epic 21: Export Capabilities
+#### 9.5.4 Epic 21: Export Capabilities

 - Implementing export capabilities for debt plans and reports in various formats (e.g., PDF, CSV).
 - Ensuring exported files are accessible and easy to read.

-#### Epic 22: Import Capabilities
+#### 9.5.5 Epic 22: Import Capabilities

 - Allowing users to import data from other financial tools or spreadsheets.
 - Ensuring compatibility with common formats (CSV, Excel).
 - Validating imported data to avoid formatting or calculation errors.

-#### Epic 23: User Feedback and Analytics
+#### 9.5.6 Epic 23: User Feedback and Analytics

 - Integrating analytics tools to track user behavior and identify usage patterns.
 - Adding feedback mechanisms within the app (e.g., feedback forms).
 - Tracking feature usage and improving based on user behavior data.
 - Implementing A/B testing for UI changes or feature adjustments.

-#### Epic 24: Architecture Review and Extensive Testing
+#### 9.5.7 Epic 24: Architecture Review and Extensive Testing

 - Review the entire codebase and identify technical debt.
 - Validating the app's performance, security, and extensibility.
 - Ensuring the site follows the brand style guide, is fully responsive, and accessible.

-#### Epic 25: Final End-User Testing
+#### 9.5.8 Epic 25: Final End-User Testing

 - Performing a final live test with about 5 users.
 - Gathering feedback and finalizing any necessary adjustments.